In this guide to text analysis, we explore the different approaches for unlocking the full potential of your text data.

 Text analysis, often used synonymously with text mining, refers to the process of converting unstructured text into meaningful data.
 Text analysis transforms text into a more structured format that helps users understand the important elements of a written data set.

-Text analysis is often used interchangeably with text analytics.
+Text mining is often used interchangeably with text analytics.
 However, there is a subtle difference.

-Text analysis pulls out information such as linguistic features that are present within a text data set, through computational analysis.
+Text mining pulls out information such as linguistic features that are present within a text data set, through computational analysis.

 With an assortment of text analytics tools on the market, each employs a unique combination of approaches for making sense of text data.